Isle of man fun facts

 Finally, there’s the thriving marine life that occupies our oceans.
 It’s not uncommon to spot seals and dolphins in the water and even basking sharks and the odd whale during the summer.

-14. The Isle of Man is a tax haven.
+14. The Isle of Man is a tax haven

 This following fact about the Isle of Man requires little explanation, but yes, indeed, the island is considered a tax haven.
+Our standard tax rates are 10%, while higher rates are just 20%.

-15. The Bee Gees are from the Isle of Man.
+15. The Bee Gees are from the Isle of Man

 That’s right; the legendary 50s boy band were born and bred here on the Isle of Man.
 Many people mistake Maurice, Robin, and Barry for being Australian, but they are as ‘Manx as the hills yessir’.